Why Are We Running?

 At the local level everyone wants the same things: public safety, well kept roads, trash picked up on time etc, but what sets us apart is that we've prepared legislation requiring significantly greater transparency in government, and we have the experience to avoid some of the costly mistakes made by others.
 We intend to be a part of the community - not just help govern it.

 Attendees to public Township Committee Meetings, will invariably find that Committee Persons routinely recuse themselves or abstain from voting because of conflicts of interests.
-But the public is never told the nature of those conflicts and because the entire committee made up of members of a single party, legislation is rubber stamped without challenge or inquiry.
+But the public is never told the nature of those conflicts and because the entire committee is made up of members of a single party, legislation is largely rubber stamped without challenge or inquiry.
 This is unhealthy in a democratic republic and leads to self-dealing at tax payer expense.

 Additionally, they would like to see the Township’s budget published on the Township website in a searchable format so that the public can see where their tax dollars are going.
 Presently, these records are only available in person and by appointment only.